Pomeranian Training

 • Rolls around while lying on his back: He’s having fun!

-• Putting his head or a paw on the back of another dog: trying to dominate. • Slams into another dog with his hip or body: playfully dominant. • Turning his head away: truce or submission.
+• Putting his head or a paw on the back of another dog: trying to dominate.

 • Head held high: Perhaps challenging another dog.
+Make him turn away before trouble starts.

-What’s your Pom saying?
+What’s Your Pom Saying?

 Dogs don’t just bark.
 They also howl, growl, hum, pant, yip, whine and sneeze.
 Each sound has a different meaning.
 New owners are often worried if their dog growls like a tiger.
-However, that’s just part of their language and can mean different things.
-When he growls, don’t berate him.
-Listen to see if you can decipher what he’s saying.

-A yip or single brief bark: he’s demanding something.
+• A yip or single brief bark: he’s demanding something.

-He may want food, to play, to go for a walk or something else.
+• He may want food, to play, to go for a walk, or something else.

 • One low-pitched bark: stay away from him.

-• A single low-pitched bark A warning to stay away
+• A single low-pitched bark, a warning to stay away.

 • Staccato barks: intruder alarm.